Stable components in the parameter plane of transcendental functions of finite type: Appendix

 In particular, if $p=2$, $P(z)$ is identically constant.
 Using one of the constants in an affine conjugation, we may assume $P \equiv -1/2$; then a specific pair of solutions to equation~(\ref{ricatti}) is $w_1^*=e^{-\frac{z}{2}}, w_2^*=e^{\frac{z}{2}}$ so we have $g^*=w_2^*/w_1^*=e^{z}$.
 The functions in the family $\calf_2$ have the form

-Since there is one more degree of freedom from the affine conjugation, we see this is a two dimensional family.
+Since there is one more degree of freedom from the affine conjugation, we see this is a three dimensional family.
 We have discussed several dynamically natural slices of $\calf_2$ in this paper.

 For $\calf_3$, $P(z)$ is linear and two specific solutions to the second order linear equation

 are given by the Airy functions\footnote{ These are named after the British astronomer G.B.Airy (1801-92).
 Others have studied this equation and solutions are expressed in terms of Bessel functions and Gamma functions.
 We won't write the formulas but will describe the properties we need.} $Ai(\zeta), Bi(\zeta)$.
 Setting $g^*(\zeta)=Ai(\zeta)/Bi(\zeta)$ we obtain a solution with three asymptotic values, $0, i$ and $ -i$.
 Since we are interested in the dynamics, we may conjugate by the affine transformation $\zeta=rz+s$.
 We may thus transform any function whose Schwarzian is linear, and hence any function in $\calf_3$, up to affine conjugation, to one given by the formula